Iron-Times/Gaming-Discovery/README.md

-# GameDiscovery API version 1.0.0
+# GameDiscovery API version 1.0.0 by Iron Times

 ## Description
 An API that allows you to search IGN's game database for reviews of games you are interested in and then see accomplished gamers streaming themselves playing that game through Twitch.